janmurer/DataScienceToolkits/reports/report_5.md

 2. Database adaption / Reusing previously created functions

-      Renaming the existing database and adapting the previously created functions to the new milestone was quite timeconsuming, as debugging required rebuilding the whole container.
+      Renaming the existing database and adapting the previously created functions to the new milestone was quite time consuming, as debugging required rebuilding the whole container.

 3. Lack of global variables

       Maintenance of the code became increasingly difficult, as some environnement variables were not set globally.
+This mainly concerns the database access.
 The project would certainly benefit of restructuring for easier maintenance.

+4. Adapting to changing requirements

+    It took quite some time for us to adapt to the changing requirements of the new task.
+We could for example not just reuse the existing database from milestones 3 and 4, as we had a different data structure (We had 'true values' to each immage, that we stored in the previous milestones, that we did not have in our external data now).
+The functions we have build needed quite some wiggling around to adapt to the new requirements.
+For future projects we would put more time into the whole process of preparing our functions, so they can better deal with future changes.

 ---